Kolomona/km-todo/ai/ProjectStatusBoard.md

 **Last Updated**: 2024-12-20
 **Next Review**: 2024-12-21

-### AIPM Notes on Issue #122
+### AIPM Notes on Issue #123

-### Problem
+#### Problem
-- The '+ Add Todo' button in the project detail page (Todos tab) does not work.
-Clicking the button does not open the modal or form to add a new todo.
-Users are unable to add todos directly from the project view.

-### Impact
-- High: Users cannot add todos to a project from the project view, disrupting workflow and project management.
+- The Add Todo modal, when opened, is not styled properly and is missing a visible submit/confirmation button.
+Users cannot add todos from the modal.

+#### Impact
+- High: Users are blocked from adding todos via the modal, breaking a core workflow.

-### Expected
+#### Expected
-- Clicking '+ Add Todo' should open a modal or form to add a new todo, pre-filling the project context if needed.
-The new todo should appear in the list after submission.
+- The modal should be fully styled, accessible, and include all required form fields and a visible submit/confirmation button.
+- The button should be enabled when required fields are filled and should trigger todo creation.

-### Action Required
+#### Action Required
-- Frontend team to investigate and fix the button/modal logic in the project todos view.
+- Frontend team to fix modal styling and ensure a visible, accessible submit/confirmation button is present.
-- Ensure the modal opens, the form submits, and the new todo appears in the list.
+- Ensure all form fields are visible and accessible.
 - Add/verify tests for this workflow (see @TestingStrategy.md for examples).
 - Update @ProjectStatusBoard.md and @FrontEndStatus.md after resolution.